Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

     ![Picture 1](../Images/Asc-900-image(43)1.png)

-1. The Query conditions page enables you to create a hold, based on specific Keywords or Conditions that are satisfied, select **Select a filter** to view the available options.
-Select **Next**.
+1. The Query conditions page enables you to create a hold, based on specific Keywords or Conditions that are satisfied, select **Select a filter** to view the available options.Select **Next**.
 Without any conditions, the hold will preserve all content in the specified location.

     ![Picture 1](../Images/Asc-900-image44.png)